-Enforcement of REACH has been phased in over almost a decade, with staged deadlines based on the annual tonnage of a given chemical collectively manufactured or imported into Europe by all users.
-This huge undertaking culminates in a final deadline on 31st May 2018 for chemicals manufactured or imported in the 1-10 annual tonnage band – a category that includes the vast majority of cosmetic ingredients.
-After this date, any chemical not having a REACH registration number cannot legally be sold within the EU.
+Enforcement of REACH was phased in over almost a decade, with staged deadlines based on the annual tonnage of a given chemical collectively manufactured or imported into Europe by all users.
+This huge undertaking culminated on 31st May 2018 for chemicals manufactured or imported in the 1-10 annual tonnage band – a category that includes most cosmetic ingredients.

 REACH is applicable to all industry sectors.
 If you’re a manufacturer, importer or user of substances in the EU, they must legally be REACH registered.
 However, in many cases the registration is handled by a SIEF (Substance Information Exchange Forum.)
 This is a consortium of stakeholders for the substance, designed to share data and costs and to avoid the duplication of tests.
 Non-members can purchase data from SIEFs.